Fashion History

 Instagram x Kimberly M. Jenkins: Untold: Black Design History

-I partnered with Instagram’s @Design team and Refinery29 to create mini fashion history lessons about under-appreciated designers, presented by influencers.
+A partnership with Instagram’s @Design team and Refinery29 to create mini fashion history lessons about under-appreciated designers, presented by influencers.

 Past clients, partnerships and projects